homiedopie/beberlei.de/_sources/2014/08/11/spotting_featureenvy_and_refactoring.txt

 opinion are a big cause for confusion.
 Testability increases as well, because data objects with behavior are much simpler to setup for testing.

-That is why I recommend learning about FeatureEnvy.
+That is why I recommend learning about Feature Envy.
 For me it is a very simple approach to find improvements.

 .. author:: default